enonic/old-xp-doc/doc/reference/libraries/content/index.rst

 functionality.
 Add the following into your ``build.gradle`` file in the ``dependencies`` section::

-  library 'com.enonic.xp:lib-content:6.0.0-M1'
+  library 'com.enonic.xp:lib-content:6.0.0-RC1'

 To use this library in your JavaScript files, you can require the library like this::

   var lib = require('/lib/xp/content')

-Below is a list of methods that's implemented in this library.
+Below is a list of methods that are implemented in this library.

 .. toctree::
    :maxdepth: 1